-Not to bore you to death but my writing has appeared in the The Press newspaper, Fairfax New Zealand’s nationwide website stuff.co.nz, the Sydney Morning Herald, Gamefreaks magazine, Game Console magazine, Hyper magazine (Australia), PC World (New Zealand), Tone magazine and gaming website Gameplanet.
-I also used to write a popular video-game centric blog Game Junkie on stuff.co.nz until Fairfax NZ decided it didn’t want to start paying me to write it (I’d done it for six years unpaid although it wasn’t part of my regular day job).
+My writing has appeared in the The Press newspaper, Fairfax New Zealand’s nationwide website stuff.co.nz, the Sydney Morning Herald, Gamefreaks magazine, Game Console magazine, Hyper magazine (Australia), PC World (New Zealand), Tone magazine and gaming website Gameplanet.
+I also used to write a popular video-game centric blog Game Junkie on stuff.co.nz until Fairfax NZ decided it didn’t want to start paying me to write it when I took redundancy.